 Once you have successfully created your Meetup group:

 Please email us so that we can join your Meetup with our Meetup account.
 Once we have joined, it would be helpful if you could make us co-organizer.
-If you would like to be added to the Meetup Organizers Slack Channel, please let us know.
-Thanks!

 If we can be of further help, let us know! ([email protected])